Get started with Jira Service Management for admins

 Conversation flows are made up of a series of steps.
-A step can be something simple, like the virtual agent sending a message to the customer — or technical and hidden from the customer, like the virtual agent changing the request type, or sending a web request.
+A step can be something simple, like the virtual service agent sending a message to the customer — or technical and hidden from the customer, like the virtual service agent changing the request type, or sending a web request.
 Find out how to create or edit a conversation flow.

 Use this step type when you want to offer the customer a pre-set list of options to choose from.